maxzz/simple-siriwave/README.md

 Limitations found:

 * These controls cannot share a common canvas, i.e. each control uses its own canvas instance.
-* The control is not aware of parant element resizing.
+* The control is not aware of parent element resizing.

 ## Thanks